alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-2.md

 comments: false
 ---

 I don't often go to meetups, but when I do...
-I get inspired to practice Continuous Adventure (CA), this time with Makefile, Docker, and Hugo.
+I get inspired to practice Continuous Adventures (CA), this time with Makefile, Docker, and Hugo.
 <!--more-->

-In the first part of this series, I discussed how to [build a static website hosted on AWS Simple Storage Service (S3) with Terraform](static-websites-with-s3-hugo-part-1).
+In the first part of this series, I discussed how to [build a static website hosted on AWS Simple Storage Service (S3) with Terraform](/static-websites-with-s3-and-hugo-part-1).
 In this part, I will explain how I build and deploy my website, with a little help from Docker.

 When I first started using Hugo, I installed it on my laptop with Homebrew: